Cloudrisk/rosetta-code-generators/python/README.md

 The implementation follows the same approach as those completed for other languages such as C# in that it does not include the complete scope of functionality available in the Java implementation.

-The Python package supports CDM version XXX and requires Python version 3.9+.
+The Python package requires Python version 3.10+.

-The code to create the Python package supports Rune DSL version 4.44.0 and Rune Bundle version 3.13.0.

 ## License